-No Director had any interest in share options of the Company or its subsidiary company at 31 December 2024 or 31 December 2023.
+The Executive Directors hold an interest in share options of the Company's subsidiary company at 31 December 2024 via the Management Incentive Plan (31 December 2023 no interest held).

 The report of the Remuneration Committee was approved by the Board on 25 April 2025.